 FINRA found that around 100 investors had incurred more fees than necessary when Wells Fargo representatives recommended that they switch to a different investment product, without informing the investor of the variable annuity surrender fees.
 Jess Hooper, the head of FINRA enforcement, said in a statement: “Firms must have a reasonable supervisory system in place to detect potentially unsuitable switches.
 Wells Fargo failed to meet this standard.”

 Variable Annuities: They’re Not for Everyone

-Accredited investment fiduciary Michael Stein told The Wall Street Journal that variable annuities are best suited to investors in relatively high tax brackets who have already maxed out their 401(k) plans.
-Chances are, investors can find the advantages they’re looking for in a variable annuity in safer investments that don’t require a doctorate in finance to understand.
+Accredited investment fiduciary Michael Stein told The Wall Street Journal that variable annuities best suit investors in relatively high tax brackets who have already maxed out their 401(k) plans.
+Experts suggest that investors can find the advantages they’re looking for in a variable annuity in safer investments that don’t require a doctorate in finance to understand.